 Scenario 4: Credit Cards

-If you’re thinking about making just a few, minimal renovations this one could be good for you.
+If you’re considering making just a few minimal renovations, this one could be good for you.

-But interest rates are often a lot higher in credit card fees compared to mortgage rates.
+But interest rates are often a lot higher in credit cards compared to mortgage rates.
 We are talking 21.45% interest rates here!

-So while lots of different guides suggest you use a credit card, I would give it a second thought before jumping in.
+So while lots of different guides suggest you use a credit card, we suggest you give it a second thought before jumping in.

-Where you benefit here is if the project is small, then it could work out better in the long term due to all the establishment fees you’re skipping out on.
+You benefit here if the project is small—then it could work out better in the long term due to all the establishment fees you’re skipping out on.

-And you can potentially refinance the credit cards (like I did) if you have increased your properties value.
+And you can potentially refinance the credit cards if you have increased your property’s value.

-Now that you have all the knowledge needed to go ahead with a kitchen renovation, it’s time to decide on the professional services you’re going to hire.
+Now that you have all the knowledge needed to proceed with a kitchen renovation, it’s time to decide on the professional services you will hire.